David LaMotte is a very good partner in this important work both for our world and for the human soul.”

-Worldchanging 101: Challenging the Myth of Powerlessness.
-In this workshop/lecture, LaMotte questions prevailing ideas about how the world changes and how it does not.
-Encouraging people to engage with the world around them and address the problems they see, he methodically builds a case for both our capacity and responsibility to make a difference.
-He supports his encouraging worldview with compelling stories from the civil rights movement and from his own experiences in Guatemala, India, Haiti, the United States, Northern Ireland and Bosnia.
-Suitable for adults, college or high school students.
+His primary topic is Worldchanging 101: Challenging the Myth of Powerlessness, which is also the title of his most recent book.
+In these talks and workshops, LaMotte questions prevailing narratives about how the world changes and how it does not.
+Encouraging people to engage with the world around them and address the problems they see, he methodically builds a case for both our capacity and responsibility to make a difference by examining the often misunderstood and misrepresented dynamics of large-scale change.
+He supports his encouraging worldview with compelling stories from the U.S. civil rights movement and from his own experiences.

 He also speaks on how music can be used as a metaphor to learn about peace work.